BradLarson/GPUImage2/README.md

 - **ChromaKeying**: For a given color in the image, sets the alpha channel to 0.
 This is similar to the ChromaKeyBlend, only instead of blending in a second image for a matching color this doesn't take in a second image and just turns a given color transparent.
   - *thresholdSensitivity*: How close a color match needs to exist to the target color to be replaced (default of 0.4)
   - *smoothing*: How smoothly to blend for the color match (default of 0.1)

+- **Vibrance**: Adjusts the vibrance of an image
+  - *vibrance*: The vibrance adjustment to apply, using 0.0 as the default, and a suggested min/max of around -1.2 and 1.2, respectively.

+- **HighlightShadowTint**: Allows you to tint the shadows and highlights of an image independently using a color and intensity
+  - *shadowTintColor*: Shadow tint RGB color (GPUVector4).
+Default: `{1.0f, 0.0f, 0.0f, 1.0f}` (red).
+  - *highlightTintColor*: Highlight tint RGB color (GPUVector4).
+Default: `{0.0f, 0.0f, 1.0f, 1.0f}` (blue).
+  - *shadowTintIntensity*: Shadow tint intensity, from 0.0 to 1.0.
+Default: 0.0
+  - *highlightTintIntensity*: Highlight tint intensity, from 0.0 to 1.0, with 0.0 as the default.

 ### Image processing ###